Qualifications & Assessment

 Ofsted Report, March 2018

-New students are given baseline assessments on arrival at Cressey, in all National Curriculum subjects they study.
+New students are given baseline assessments on arrival at Cressey.
 For older students, Practice Papers are used to assess current levels, and which qualification level is appropriate for them.

-Students’ progress is thus continually monitored, and formally recorded against the National Curriculum Steps and Qualification objectives.
-This information is reviewed weekly by each student’s Senior Teacher, and Termly by the Head Teacher and Deputy Head Teacher.
+Students’ progress is thus continually monitored, and formally recorded against the National Curriculum Levels and Qualification objectives.
+Each student’s Class Leader and Senior Teacher will review and mark against the progress objectives on a half-termly basis and are reviewed termly by the Head Teacher and Deputy Head Teacher’s.
 This systematic analysis of progress data, both for each individual student and for the whole school, enables us to plan interventions and provide additional support quickly, where it is needed.

 We assess students on all aspects of their learning and development, using the following assessment systems.

-- National Curriculum progress - using the BSquared assessment system
+- National Curriculum progress - using the Classroom Monitor System

-- Qualifications progress - using the relevant Progress Sheets
+- Qualifications progress – using the objectives prescribed by the relevant exam body and reviewed on Classroom Monitor

 - Social, Emotional & Behavioural progress - using Boxall Profiles, and by monitoring progress on IEP targets